If your dog keeps rubbing his face along the ground, shaking his head, or scratching at an ear with a paw, then it might be he has an ear infection.

 Another ear infection treatment for dogs is to correct yeast overgrowth in the ear.

-Yeasts are a normal inhabitant of the canine skin but under certain circumstances they can overgrow and cause inflammation and itchiness (think athlete’s foot in people).
+Yeasts are a normal inhabitant of the canine skin but under certain circumstances, they can overgrow and cause inflammation and itchiness (think athlete’s foot in people).

-This where products such as Pet MD Otic cleaner can also be beneficial as they change the pH in the ear canal to make it more hostile for yeast to grow, plus it debulks the wax which is food for the yeast.
+This where products such as Pet MD Otic cleaner can also be beneficial as they change the pH in the ear canal to make it more hostile for the yeast to grow, plus it debulks the wax which is food for the yeast.

 Sometimes treating ear infections in dogs involves thinking laterally and look for the underlying cause.

 Some dogs have food allergies which show up as recurrent hot inflamed ears which then become infected.

 Key to ear infection dog treatment in these cases is to avoid dietary allergen.